 The internal healing I did set the foundation for the physical work I needed to do.
 I admit my initial attempt was ridiculous; I went from regularly eating fried pub food and having no dietary restrictions to attempting a 30-day raw food cleanse during the coldest months of winter, where temperatures regularly reach -30ºC.
 Needless to say, I lasted only 21-days and would never recommend doing what I did under similar conditions.
 But, this experience taught me new ways to prepare food, and most importantly, showed me how well my body thrives on a whole foods, plant-based diet.
 I felt light and more energetic, also the mental fogginess I experienced and many of my digestive issues began to go away.

 So when I ate cooked foods again, those positive feelings motivated me to continue eating healthily.
 I never told myself this was going to be a permanent change, I just took it day-by-day and listened to my body.
 Slowly, I’ve been able to heal and rid myself of all my previous ailments (think: weak nails, thinning hair, poor skin, weight gain, terrible digestion, liver congestion, awful PMS, allergies and constant fatigue) through the food and lifestyle choices I made and continue to make.
+My skin has been a huge issue for a while now but I’ve bought lots of new skincare products to help combat the acne and dullness.
+My friend suggested that I shop at Renee Rouleau but I found some great products in my local drugstore instead.
+My skin is finally recovering!

 When I saw how powerful nutrition was to my overall health, I was driven to learning as much as I could about how we can heal through food.
 I enrolled at the Institute of Holistic Nutrition and now practice nutrition through various capacities, a favourite being recipe development because I get to eat my work!
 My personal health transformation inspires me to guide others to live their healthiest life.
 I’m excited to share this journey with you.